2020 Presidential Nominating Process & How to Be a Delegate to the State and National Conventions

 3) Delegates to the National convention representing each District are elected.
 2nd District = 2 male Biden, and 2 female Biden and 1 male Sanders delegates.
 No alternates.)
 3rd District = 2 male Biden, 3 female Biden and 1 male Sanders, 1 female Sanders delegates.
 1 male alternate).
 The number of delegates per candidate is based on March 3 Primary results.

 3) Electors from the District are elected.

-4) Members of State convention Rules, Resolutions, and are selected.
-All District delegates are also delegates to the State convention.
+4) All District delegates are also delegates to the State convention.

-Jun 20, 2020 > State convention in Richmond.
+Jun 20, 2020 > Virtual Online State Convention in Richmond.
 1) Elect statewide 21 At-Large National delegates, 2 Alternates, and 13 Party Leaders (allocated based on March 3 Primary percentage).
 2) Elect 2 statewide Electors.

-Jul 13-16 2020 > Democratic National Convention in Milwaukee.
+August 2020 > Pending In-Person – Democratic National Convention in Milwaukee.
 Virginia has 124 National Delegates and 8 Alternates.

 What You Need to Do to Be a Delegate to the Democratic National Convention: